You are warmly invited to follow my journey in the Academic Art of Riding!

 A little bit about me:

 In 2016, I started to organise courses with trainers of the Academic Art or Riding in Warsaw.
 The interest in this fantastic method slowly grew and the first students asked for lessons.
-My dream is becoming reality!
+My dream became reality!

 The articles on my blog are either based on my own experiences or result of my research about a certain topic.
 Please feel free to comment, I’m always open for a discussion!